Farhad Hafezi

-Farhad Hafezi is a prominent Swiss eye surgeon and researcher.
+Farhad Hafezi (born 1 November 1967) is a Swiss eye surgeon and researcher.
 Hafezi first gained recognition as a leading retina researcher in 1994, having been the first to discover a gene responsible for light-induced retinal degeneration.
 However, he changed his research focus to the cornea in 2003, and it is this work, particularly on corneal collagen cross-linking (CXL), which he helped pioneer, and advanced laser refractive surgery that he is internationally known for today.

 Hafezi's current clinical and laboratory research is focused on gaining a better understanding of the cornea.
 His research group at the University of Zurich has three main research foci: